dblock/code.dblock.org/_posts/2012/2012-01-17-octopress-setting-up-a-blog-and-contributing-to-an-existing-one.markdown

 ## Now you can deploy to https://username.github.com with `rake deploy` ##
 ```

 So what the heck happened here?
 It pointed our clone to our new repository.
 It also created a __deploy_ directory with another git repository that is going to contain everything that is being deployed.
 The remote in that directory is the same as the one in our _octopress_ directory, but the checked out branch is _master_.
-Btw, we’re now on the _source_ branch.
+Btw, we're now on the _source_ branch.

 ```
 octopress$ git remote -v